 - Dalston may not be on the Monopoly board, but that doesn’t bother board game bar Draughts.
 Pick from more than 800 new and old-school games to play.

 - Let your hair down at The Glory.
 This LGBT+ pub may look understated from the outside, but the team describes its Saturday club nights as “notoriously raucous”.
 Fridays are dedicated to drag shows and cabaret.

 - Venture into a bygone era at Wilton’s Music Hall, the oldest grand music hall in the world.
 Catch performances of live opera and theatre, as well as kid-friendly puppetry and magic.

 - Take in the panoramic vistas from rooftop bar Skylight at Tobacco Dock.
 Visit in summer for croquet, pétanque and street food, or in winter for ice skating, igloos and raclette.

 - Cosy up at historic pub The Mayflower, named after the first English pilgrims’ ship that departed in 1620.
 You’ll see the original mooring point from its jetty.

-- Time a late-afternoon visit to the Brunel Museum to coincide with one of its evening events, including the Midnight Apothecary campfire cocktail experience, film screenings and concerts.
+- Time your visit to the Brunel Museum for late afternoon to coincide with one of its evening events, including the Midnight Apothecary campfire cocktail experience, film screenings and concerts.